 Treatment & Prevention

-At Manhattan Cardiovascular Associates we believe in understanding your overall health and digging deep to determine the true cause of any symptoms you may be experiencing.
-This way we can create a diagnostic and treatment plan that is individualized to your particular needs.
-Depending on the root cause of your discomfort we may recommend lifestyle modification, medication, minimally invasive procedures, surgery, or any combination of these options.
+At Manhattan Cardiovascular Associates, we work to understand your symptoms in the context of your overall health.
+Using advanced diagnostics and a personalized approach, we can create a treatment plan that meets your individual needs.
+Depending on the root cause of your discomfort, we may recommend lifestyle modification, medication, minimally invasive procedures, surgery, or an appropriate combination of these options.